ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_classification.md

 $$X = 189.116$$

-So for $189$ gum bacterias we will have estimated probability of improvement is $0.5$.
+So for $189$ gum bacteria we will have estimated probability of improvement is $0.5$.

 3. Unit increase in bacteria count will affect the odd ratio by

   $$\exp{\beta_1} = \exp{0.0258}$$

   $$\exp{\beta_1} = 189.116$$

 4. A $99\\%$ confidence interval for $β$ is calculated as follows: